davesteele/todo.txt-gtd/README.md

 # Configuring Existing todo.txt Apps

 Filter on '@' to limit your task lists to just tasks.
-I use _@pending_ as a special context for tasks that cannot be performed yet due to an uncompleted previous step.
-If you pick up this convention, filter out _@pending_ from your lists as well.
+I use a '\~' as a special context flag (e.g. '@\~errands') for tasks that cannot be performed yet due to an uncompleted previous step.
+If you pick up this convention, you may want to filter out '@~' from your lists as well.

 Avoid the 'archive' operation.
 This typically will remove duplicate lines in _todo.txt_.
 This can wreak havoc on formatting, eliminating white space and empty comment lines in the file.